What days are available?

 Where are the pick-up locations?

-d’Luxe is depoted just north of Melbourne city, so we can arrange for hotel pick-up this side of the river or, better still, skip the traffic completely and start with coffees at Assembly in Carlton or Park Street Café, Brunswick East.
+d’Luxe is depoted just north of Melbourne city, so we can arrange for hotel pick-up on the north side of the river or, better still, skip the traffic completely and start with coffees at Assembly in Carlton or Park Street Café, Brunswick East.

 Is there music?

 There definitely is music.
 The ’56 is fitted with Bluetooth® stereo while the ’57 has its original AM radio restored and fitted with auxiliary input.
 In either case, driver or passenger phones can be made to play throughout.
-And might we suggest that you look at the playlists available specifically for these tours, with special attention to the mid-fifties jazz playlist collected by John through the years of the ’57 being restored.
+And there are playlists available specifically for these tours, with special attention to the mid-fifties jazz playlist collected by John through the years of the ’57 being restored.
 (That’s restoration music, in more than one sense of the word.)

 Are the cars air conditioned?